-Participants: Maria Thereza Alves, Pia Arke, Mia Edelgart, Harun Farocki, Basia Irland, Runo Lagomarsino, Zoe Todd
+Participants: Maria Thereza Alves, Pia Arke, Lise Autogena & Joshua Portway, Mia Edelgart, Harun Farocki, Basia Irland, Runo Lagomarsino, Zoe Todd

 1650 København K

 Mia Edelgart: You are Agate Onyx Red Ebony Ivory Mosaic Coloured, 2016, still

 Notes on the exhibition